 Fort Lauderdale Beach

 With its proximity to Miami Beach, Fort Lauderdale’s popularity is ever-growing.
 Even still, it’s a nice escape from the hustle and bustle of the much larger city of Miami.
-Not far from the beach, you’ll find nature trails offering a perfect opportunity to see Florida wildlife.
+Not far from Fort Lauderdale Beach, you’ll find nature trails offering a perfect opportunity for walks to see Florida wildlife.

-After a day of soaking up the sun on Fort Lauderdale’s finest beaches, head into Downtown Fort Lauderdale for an evening of karaoke bars, dancing, and rooftop restaurants where you can witness incredible sunsets.
+After a day of soaking up the sun rays and perfect weather on Fort Lauderdale’s finest beaches, head into Downtown Fort Lauderdale for an evening of excitement.
+Duck into karaoke bars, dancing clubs, and rooftop restaurants where you can witness incredible sunsets.

 The only things most travelers will find in Atlantic Beach are sun, sand, and maybe a small beach house for rent, which is just enough for most beach dwellers.